All surfaces must be dry and clean, free from any dust and grease or any traces of contaminants which may affect adhesion.

 BLUESIL SLT 10B does not require a primer on most usual surfaces.

-In the case of joints likely to be immersed and especially for porous surfaces, the application of a specific primer (BLUESIL PRIM 12076) is recommended, please consult us.
+In the case of joints likely to be immersed and especially for porous surfaces, the application of a primer is recommended.
+Please consult us for more information.

 Comment: this choice will always be made following preliminary tests carried out on the surface in question.
 It should preferably be applied using a soft haired brush generally, in the case of a highly absorbent surface, a second coat will be applied after the first has dried.